 defense is to rely upon your suggestions.

-We have tested the website using Internet Explorer, Firefox (we recommend 3+), Chrome (fastest option), Opera, and Safari.
+We have tested the website using Internet Explorer, Firefox (recommended choice), Chrome (fastest option - also highly recommended), Opera, and Safari.

 If you are having problems with your browser please let us know the browser version and operating system that you are using.

 Activism Network.
 If you want to help us develop this software, we'd love to have your help.
-We will do a public release in the future.
+We may do a public release in the future.